-The current brand licensing process is typically an auction.
+The current brand licencing process is typically an auction.
 A producer makes a show.
 It’s then sold to broadcasters and aired.
 Production of a ‘style guide’ follows, with a synopsis of the show, the key characters and design elements.
 It’s usually an impressive tome, a wonderful work of art.
 This is then sent to potential licensees with a brief asking them to come up with new product ideas.
 The product rights are then sold to the highest bidder.

 But the current model often leads to little more than putting a label on a product.
 While there are a few bucks in adding a logo to a pair of pyjamas, pencil-case or rucksack, the benefits seem marginal.
 Does the label aid brand recognition, stand-out or value?
 More likely it relegates your brand to a commodity found in cheap and cheerful stores.
 Thus undermining the brand.

 Therefore thinking from a supply-push product development mindset alone isn’t enough.
 It’s akin to throwing mud at a wall – and hoping it sticks.

 Moreover, markets are increasingly competitive.
 Media owners compete against retailers, and consumer goods companies.
 These businesses are amongst the most sophisticated organisations in the world.
 So, learning from, and out-thinking them, is helpful.